ably/docs/writing-style-guide.md

 ## Avoid words that are rarely used

-Avoid unusual words that have a more commonly used equivalent.
+Avoid unusual words that have a more commonly used equivalent, unless doing so would compromise clarity and accuracy.

 Some words are less frequently used, but have a more commonly used alternative word or phrase.